-For equipment whose noise emissions vary with altitude in a prescribed manner (e.g. by varying the speeds of air-moving devices), either the altitude of the test room shall be less than or equal to 500 m, or the equipment shall be tested under conditions simulating its operation at an altitude less than or equal to 500 m.
+For equipment whose noise emissions vary with altitude (i.e. ambient pressure) in a prescribed manner (e.g. by varying the speeds of air-moving devices), either the altitude of the test room shall be less than or equal to 500 m above sea level, or the equipment shall be tested under conditions simulating its operation at an altitude less than or equal to 500 m above sea level.
+Supplemental measurements at different altitudes relevant to the equipment's expected use may be performed at such altitudes or by simulating the equipment's operation.

-NOTE This variation of speed of air-moving devices does not refer to the changing speed that is already accounted for in the correction for ambient pressure described in the 8.8.1, NOTE.
+NOTE 1 This variation of speed of air-moving devices does not refer to the changing speed that is already accounted for in the correction for ambient pressure described in the 8.8.1, NOTE.